ADHD and Sleep

 - Work with a GI doctor if your child has GI issues.
 An uncomfortable GI system and full bowels can disrupt sleep.

 - Sure, browse online for things like special pillows, sleepy time lights, music, and stuff like that.
-But, first, don’t bankrupt your family trying things.
-And second, know that some things like a weighted blanket can cause pain rather than comfort.
+But, first, don’t bankrupt your family by trying things.
+Second, know that some things, like a weighted blanket can cause pain rather than comfort.

-- Use your child’s input to the maximum extent possible–they know what is comfortable to them.
+- Use your child’s input to the maximum extent possible; they know what is comfortable for them.

 So, I leave him on the floor.